chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 > This page explains advanced features, some players may not understand everything in this page.
 {.is-warning}

-Wubby Logic is the second-most important thing in your wubby worlds, They can do mostly anything such as changing block colors, moving blocks, and even custom NPC movement!
+Wubby Logic is the second-most important thing in your wubby worlds, They can do mostly anything such as changing block colors, moving blocks, and even custom NPC movement.

 Here are some useful links for wiring:
 - [Easing functions *Contains most easing types with directions.*](https://easings.net/) {.links-list}
 # <i class="fa-duotone fa-inbox-in"></i> Input
+> Using a parallel wiring block helps reduce the chances of these blocks not firing correctly {.is-info}

 These are blocks that are used to power wiring systems.
 They do not receive wiring inputs, and can only output.
 ## {.tabset}
 ### Block Touch Detector